nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## About
-In this modern day, we’re all swamped with numerous tasks to do everyday.
+In this modern day, weâ€™re all swamped with numerous tasks to do everyday.
 It is no wonder that task managers have become an indispensable tool in our everyday lives.
-However, we often spending more time figuring out where’s the add button or how to edit our tasks.
+However, we often spending more time figuring out whereâ€™s the add button or how to edit our tasks.

 Well, fret not!
-Here’s introducing Unburden!
-With Unburden, you won’t need to trouble yourself with what or where to click.
+Hereâ€™s introducing Unburden!
+With Unburden, you wonâ€™t need to trouble yourself with what or where to click.
 Unburden utilizes a simple and intuitive command line interface which only requires you to type.
 No more clicking or scrolling!

 Unburden features a clean interface with colour coding to prioritize your tasks.
-It’s simple to use and easy to manage!
+Itâ€™s simple to use and easy to manage!
 All you need to know is shown on the screen, just type your queries and leave the rest to Unburden!
-What’s more is that Unburden works offline too!
-So now you can even use it when your wifi’s down.
+Whatâ€™s more is that Unburden works offline too!
+So now you can even use it when your wifiâ€™s down.

 Need to unburden?
-Let’s get started!
+Letâ€™s get started!

 ## Getting Started